Coronavirus - latest guidance

 - Follow social distancing guidelines when meeting with anyone from outside your household.

-- You can travel to outdoor open space irrespective of distance.
-You shouldn’t travel with someone from outside your household or bubble unless you can practise social distancing - for example by cycling.
+- You shouldn’t travel with someone from outside your household or bubble unless you can practise social distancing - for example by cycling.

 Please help us to keep the sites safe, usable and wildlife friendly:

 - Taking your litter home so our staff can focus on critical operations

 - Stay on paths

 - Keep dogs on leads – now it’s springtime, livestock and wildlife will be rearing young so it’s really important to keep your dog on a lead in the countryside